Puffins in the midnight sun

 How many can participate?

 We will be travelling from Reykjavík Domestic Airport, via Akureyri, to Grímsey.
-On the island, we will meet up with Anja.
 After having lunch, we set out to explore the island.

 We will spend our time photographing the bird life on Grímsey and exploring the island.
 When the weather allows, we will also photograph the birds under the midnight sun.

-After breakfast, we say goodbye to Anja and depart from Grímsey, via Akureyri, to Reykjavík Domestic Airport.
+After breakfast we depart from Grímsey, via Akureyri, to Reykjavík Domestic Airport.

 What you should bring?